Korean Tour: Other KPGA tours

 The KPGA launched a developmental tour in 1999.
 In 2007 there are two developmental tours.
 Both of them consist of two-day, 36-hole tournaments, and the dates of the tours do not clash.
 The Bear River Tour consists of ten tournaments with prize funds of 60 million won (US$60,000) each, and the SBS Golf Calloway Tour has eight tournaments with prize funds of 40 million won (US$40,000) each.

 The KPGA also runs a senior tour and a series of events for teaching pros.
 The Korean Senior Open Golf Championship was launched in 1996.

-Women's professional golf has a high profile in South Korea, due to the immense international success of Korean women golfers such as Se Ri Pak since the mid-1990s.
+Women's professional golf has a high profile in South Korea, due to the immense international success of Korean women golfers such as Pak Se-ri since the mid-1990s.
 There is a separate LPGA of Korea Tour for women.